Ginafenfen/Travel_App/README.md

 A basic story of your planning and developing this project.
 The plan is to build for a app to fetch data for hotel, flight , attraction, but couldn't get the free API.

-### Problem-Solving Strategy
+### Problem-Solving Strategy :pencil2:

-I believe logic thinking is important and understand the project structure, initially i was wrong place the state in one of the child component and end up the information did not manage to pass over to the another componenent.
-Must plan and draw out in order for you to set the correct state in the correct place. example: planning the hierarchy who will the parents component and who will be the child.
+I believe logic thinking is important and understand the project structure, initially I was wrongly placed the state in one of the child component and end up the information did not manage to pass over to the another componenent. so I restructure :clipboard: and re-draw the hierarchy in order for you to set the correct state in the correct place. example: planning the hierarchy who will the parents component and who will be the child.

 try in error is the strategy I learn from .